astrodataformat/usecases/README.md

 open to any member of the astronomy community who wishes to participate.
-Along with belonging to this group, members are required, at minimum, to read the draft whitepaper to be submitted for publication and pass along any comments they may have.
-IF they agree to the content, then they will be added as co-authors on the draft.
+Along with belonging to this group, members are required, at minimum, to read the draft whitepaper to be submitted for publication and pass along any comments they may have. **IF** they agree to the content, then they will be added as co-authors on the draft.

 Members are further encouraged to contribute use cases, extract requirements and provide wording for the draft.
 In this case, because we plan to utilize GitHub to hold these documents, members will need to obtain a GitHub account (see https://github.com/ for instructions on obtaining a free account).
-After the GitHub account is obtained, either Tim or Brian can then add the member to the astrodataformat organization which will allow them permission to edit.
+After the GitHub account is obtained, either @timj or @brianthomas can then add the member to the astrodataformat organization which will allow them permission to edit.